Mandelbrot set image very small Mohammed.Amin.com

 Accordingly it should be no surprise that the world takes a far greater interest in what happens in the Middle East than it does in other geographical areas which are less significant.

-The history of the Middle East conflict
+The history of the Israel / Palestine conflict

 History matters because, in a fundamental sense, we are our history.
 Accordingly, despite the contentious nature of the subject, I believe that everyone should study the history of the conflict.